dsnair/unit-testing-examples/JS-testing/README.md

 ### Items.

 - Items have `name`, `durability` and `enhancement`.
-- The item's `enhancement` it's a number from 0 to 20.
+- The item's `enhancement` is a number from 0 to 20.
-- The item's `durability` it's a number from 0 to 100.
+- The item's `durability` is a number from 0 to 100.

 ### When enhancement succeeds